 Nkosana Makate has filed papers in the North Gauteng High Court to force Vodacom CEO Shameel Joosub to disclose the company’s finances related to the Please Call Me matter.

 Makate wants the court to force Joosub to disclose all documentation and financial records he used to arrive at an offer of R47 million for his contribution to the Please Call Me idea.

 This case dates back to 2001, when Makate shared his idea for a Please Call Me-type service with his former boss, Phillip Geissler.

 Geissler promised Makate compensation for his idea, and after years of legal battles, the matter landed before the Constitutional Court.

-The Constitutional Court ruled in Makate’s favour and ordered Vodacom CEO to determine the amount of reasonable compensation payable to Makate.
+The Constitutional Court ruled in Makate’s favour and ordered the Vodacom CEO to determine the amount of reasonable compensation payable to Makate.

 Joosub offered Makate R47 million as reasonable compensation after considering all aspects of the case.

 Makate responded to Vodacom’s R47-million offer, saying he has not agreed to any payment and that “the amount that the CEO has determined is shocking and an insult”.

 Makate said while he appreciates that R47 million for an idea sounds like a lot of money, it is nothing compared to how much Vodacom made from Please Call Me.